 At JMHS we fully understand the challenges young people can face in relation to mental health.
 We have a dedicated Mental Health Lead, who works closely with the Pastoral and SEND teams to ensure appropriate support is provided when required.
-We also work closely with outside agencies such as the CLD Trust, WEST, CAMHS and the school nursing service.
-If you ever have concerns about the mental health of your son/daughter, please contact us to discuss support.
+We also work closely with outside agencies such as Onside (formerly CLD Trust), WEST, CAMHS and the school nursing service.
+If you ever have concerns about the mental health of your child, please contact us to discuss support.
 Information regarding support available to parents and students can be found on our website.